technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

   ![](./media/image115.png)

-15. Run the cell to run an experiment on remote compute
+15. Run the cell to run an experiment on remote compute. it takes 3-5 minutes to run the experiment

 16. Run the cell to get the cluster.